jamesdanielwhitford/replit.github.io/teams-edu/reviewing-submissions.md

 ![Comment box](/images/teamsForEducation/annotation-made.png)

-The student who created the repl will receive an in-app notification as well as an email with your comment.
+The student who created the repl will receive an in-app notification with your comment.
 They'll be able to reply to the comment or modify the code accordingly.

 You can also use familiar markdown syntax in threads and chat.